besebastian/crust-planning/designdoc.md

 * Initial 3D assets and environments will be created using Blender
 * Audio will be created with Ableton Live 8
 * Github will be used for version control

+##Initial development expectations

+Initially this is a one-man project, but upon completion of a successful, workable prototype (think: programmer art) and the gameplay and balance holds up, additional support or paid assets are a consideration for the future, possible kickstarter project with budget intended for Unity3D pro license, more detailed / better environments and character art.